 We hugged and remained that way for a while, my face nestled in the crook of his neck..inhaling him, while he kissed my head and stroked my back and hair.
 I could stay like this forever.
 I kept thinking I was going to wake up from this amazing dream – I mean, it had to be a dream, what did this beautiful man see in me?

 Soon, we were back on make out highway for what seemed like hours.
 The DJ’s soothing, late night voice broke the kiss for a moment when he announced that it was quarter to 4 in the morning.
 Holy sh*t, my mother usually woke up at 5 or 6 am.
 I needed to get home quick.
 I didn’t want to go, I wanted to stay with him forever, I thought woefully.

 Hmmm..he was 18, maybe he could adopt me or become my guardian, kind of like that weird Elvis and Priscilla thing.

 I had a hard time saying it.

-“I..I umm..have to get home, my Mother will probably be really worried if she wakes and I’m not there” I omitted any sentences that included the words ’curfew’ and ‘snuck out’..
+“I..I umm, have to get home, my mother will probably be really worried if she wakes and I’m not there” I said, shrewdly omitting any sentences that included the words ‘curfew’ and ‘snuck out’.

-“I know, but I don’t want your Mother worrying” – he said as he caressed my cheek with such tenderness, I wanted to cry.
+“I know, and I don’t want your mother worrying” he said as he caressed my cheek with such tenderness, I wanted to cry.

-He turned the key in the ignition..a few coughs and chokes.
+He turned the key in the ignition, and the Beetle let out a few coughs and chokes.
 Turned it again, more coughs and chokes.
 He waited a minute, then tried again.
 More long coughs and chokes.